top of page

-Rice is widely consumed in Tamil cuisine today, but it was not always the sole or primary staple grain.
-Millets were historically a major staple in Tamil diets before rice became dominant.
+While rice is a staple in Tamil cuisine today, it wasn't always the primary grain.
+Historically, millets played a central role in the Tamil diet before rice became dominant.

-Many of us are familiar with different varieties of rice—whether it’s kuttarisi, sivappu pachai arisi, or even basmati—as a staple in our cooking.
-But did you know that rice isn’t the only grain that has been a foundational part of Tamil cuisine for millennia?
+Many Tamils are familiar with the many varieties of rice we use in everyday cooking—whether it’s kuttarisi, sivappu pachai arisi, or even basmati.
+But did you know that rice hasn’t always been the main grain in Tamil cuisine?

-If you’ve ever visited a Tamil supermarket, you may have come across a variety of millets, each with its own unique taste and texture.
-Some common types include:
+If you’ve ever visited a Tamil grocery store, you may have noticed shelves lined with different types of millets, each with their own unique taste, texture, and health benefits.
+Some of the most commonly used include:

 Millets have been a part of Tamil diets for centuries, and we find evidence of this in both archaeological findings and references from Sangam-era poetry.
 If you recall our previous blog on puli (tamarind), we mentioned Puranaanooru verse 119, which describes a dish made with puli and thinai (foxtail millet).

-Let's now explore more mentions of millets in Sangam poetry
+Let's explore mentions of Millets in Sangam poetry

 Paattu 327 from Puranaanooru mentions a farmer who after paying off his other creditors had his remaining varaku (kodo millet) stomped on by children which he could no longer use as seeds.
 After serving them as food to some bards, he then borrowed more varaku from other petty minded people